thao-ng11/fastfit/diaries/nate.md

 9/12
 Got the CSS and design of my microservices looking a lot better!
 Functionality is 95% of the way there!
 Started making a component for the workout widget on the dashboard.

+9/13
+Finally finished up the functionality and the CSS on the front end for my microservice.
+Will start Unit test tomorrow

+9/14
+Finished the unit tests for strength workouts!
+Last thing to add is my microservice to the dashboard!